Would you like to learn a few simple mindfulness presentation techniques?

 Perceptions of mindfulness range from eco-warrior’s holding hands chanting on yoga mats, to people spending 3 minutes meticulously brushing each tooth every morning.

 At Mindful Presenter we believe that mindfulness is the route to switching off ‘autopilot’ and living more consciously.
 In a world filled with noise and distractions, living with greater awareness and consciousness is a monumental challenge for many of us.

 When it comes to presenting our ideas at work, many people are plagued with memories of past presentations that didn’t go so well.
 Even the most talented and experienced presenters are not exempt from worry.
 Their minds swirl with the horror of what could go wrong this time.

-Here are 5 challenging but extremely powerful mindfulness techniques that will serve you extremely well each time you present.
+Here are 5 extremely powerful mindfulness presentation techniques that will serve you extremely well each time you present.

 “The definition of insanity is doing the same thing over and over again, but expecting different results.”
 Albert Einstein

 You have an important presentation coming up.
 You’ve left it to the last minute to prepare and that last minute finally arrives.
 You grit your teeth, open up PowerPoint, find a template you’ve used a hundred times before and start typing.

 You repopulate the template with the new data that supports your new objective.